From the Old Way to the New Way

 From the Old Way to the New Way: how a Wellbeing Economy will respond to issues differently

 The current economic system (the “old way”) responds to the common needs of humanity and the planet in ways that do not address the heart of problems and do not make life better for all.
 In fact, often problems are made worse or at best, responses act as ‘sticking plasters’.

 In a Wellbeing Economy (the “new way”), responses would be person-centred, geared towards environmental protection and regeneration, positive, and long-term.
 The exciting thing is – the new way is already emerging, with inspiring examples around the world showing us the way.

-This table sets out indicative wellbeing economy responses to some of the major issue areas that decision makers deal with, and that affect all of our lives.
-There is inevitable overlap across issue areas, so some repetition in the table.
+This table sets out indicative Wellbeing Economy responses to some of the major issue areas that decision makers deal with, and that affect all of our lives.
+There is inevitable overlap across issue areas, so there is some repetition in the table.